-Prerequisite: CSCH205.
+Prerequisite: CSCH205, CSCH113 or any programming language equivalent.
 This course is designed as an introduction to mobile device programming.
 It is intended for students with an interest in learning to develop applications which will run on Android based smart phones.
 Prior programming experience using Visual Basic, Java or C++ is expected.

-CSCH231 Database Design I 3 credits
+CSCH231 Database Design I